Healthy Homes Assessment Mahora

 What We Do

-As building inspectors, we deal with all the elements involved in professional home inspections.
-We are here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the aspects associated with professional home Inspections.
+We’re here to ensure that you make the correct decision when buying your next home.

-We are serious about your investment, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning the home.
+We value your money We conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun parts of buying or owning an house.

-We specialise in a variety of solutions to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling and also other solutions.
+We offer a wide range of solutions to make sure you are fully aware of the state of any property that you might be contemplating buying or selling in addition to other services.

-We do not just cooperate with you, we also collaborate with a number of major clients, including the local authorities, banks, and insurance companies.
-They seem to are pleased with our peace of mind provided, by the data contained in our building inspection reports.
+We not only cooperate with you, we also collaborate with a number of important clients such as bank branches, local councils, and insurance companies.
+Evidently they enjoy our peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any issues that could be identified.
-Through our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family and friends.
+We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in your report, you are able to actually see any issues that may be identified.
+Because of our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.

 Comprehensive House Assessments